Chart Color Schemes

 Wagga Wagga - West is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Wagga Wagga - West's population, as of November 2025, is approximately 11,951, a decrease of 11 people since the 2021 Census which reported 11,962 inhabitants.
-This decline is inferred from ABS estimated resident population data of 11,867 in June 2024 and validated new addresses totalling 108 since the Census date.
-The population density stands at 217 persons per square kilometer.
-Overseas migration contributed around 81.5% of recent population gains.
-AreaSearch uses ABS/Geoscience Australia projections for SA2 areas, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for uncovered areas, released in 2022 with a base year of 2021.
+Wagga Wagga - West's population, as of Nov 2025, is approximately 11,951, a decrease of 11 people from the 2021 Census figure of 11,962.
+This decrease, representing a 0.1% change, is inferred from an estimated resident population of 11,867 in June 2024 and an additional 108 validated new addresses since the Census date.
+The population density is around 217 persons per square kilometer.
+Overseas migration contributed approximately 81.5% of overall population gains in recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, the area is projected to expand by 483 persons, representing a 2.2% increase over 17 years.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area is projected to expand by 483 persons based on the latest annual ERP population numbers, reflecting a total increase of 2.2% over the 17-year period.

 Frequently Asked Questions - Population